kierawaltonqa/ToDoListProject/README.md

 ### Integration Tests

-Integration testing combines individual units of code and tests them as a group - is used to test the interactions between integrated units of code (it checks that there are no faults in the communications between classes).
+Integration testing combines individual units of code and tests them as a group - it is used to test the interactions between integrated units of code (it checks that there are no faults in the communications between classes).
 System integration testing is used in this project; this involves the overall testing of the complete sysytem at hand and it's various individual classes/components.

 ### Selenium Tests